ozone-his/ozone-e2e/README.md

 ## Configurations

 This is underdevelopement/WIP.
-At the moment, there exists a git-shared `.env` file which can be used for configuring certain test attributes.
+At the moment, there exists a git-shared `.env` file used for configuring environment variables.

-By default, the test suite will run against the Ozone dev server.
+By default, the test suite will run against Ozone dev server.
-You can override this by changing the `E2E_BASE_URL` environment variables beforehand:
+You can override it by changing the environment variables beforehand:

 ```sh
 # Ex: Set the server URL here